ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 Authentication failure
 ```

-Once a request is made with a valid, signed JWT, but without the expected "scope", an authorization failure will occur.
-An example of a JWT without "scope" attribute is as follows.
+Once a request is made with a valid, signed JWT, but without the expected `scope`, an authorization failure will occur.
+An example of a JWT without the `scope` attribute is as follows.

 ```
 {